Lipid A and Bacterial Lipopolysaccharides

 5. Other Bacterial Lipopolysaccharides

-Lipo-chitooligosaccharides are a class of signalling molecules produced by nitrogen-fixing rhizobia that function in plant-microbe interactions.
-They are nodulation factors (Nod factors), which are essential for establishment of the nitrogen-fixing root nodule symbiosis with legume plants.
+Lipo-chitooligosaccharides are a class of signalling molecules produced by nitrogen-fixing rhizobia that promote plant-microbe interactions.
+They are nodulation factors (Nod factors), which are necessary for establishment of the nitrogen-fixing root nodule symbiosis with legume plants.
 In general, they consist of a carbohydrate (chitin) backbone consisting of three to five N-acetylglucosamine (GlcNAc) units, sulfated on O-6 of the reducing residue and with a non-reducing terminal glucosamine unit linked by an amide bond to a fatty acid.
 In different bacterial species, the number of GlcNAc units, the degree of acetylation, the presence or absence of a sulfate group, and the number of double bonds in the unsaturated fatty acid can vary.
 In that secreted by the bacterium Sinorhizobium meliloti (illustrated), which interacts with plants of the genus Medicago (e.g., alfalfa), the fatty acid component is mainly 2E,9Z‑hexadecadienoate, but small amounts of palmitate or palmitoleate may be found also.
 Intriguingly, the lipopolysaccharide and lipid A component from this species suppress both the early and late responses to pathogen attack in alfalfa.

 Nodulation factor from Sinorhizobium meliloti